OMF Geometry · Issue № 01

 That heritage always told me one thing: if certain things have been done freehand, with traditional tools, no computer, you can do as many things on the body.
 I believe that we absorb everything, and of course the place I get to see every day has a big role in how you create and get to imagine things.
 The scene in Florence is pretty vibrant: you can find a lot of talented artists for every style.
 I think there could be way more collaboration and stuff like it used to be back in the day.
 I feel nowadays the scene is not too cohesive anymore and everybody walks just his own path.
 Luckily there are still conventions like ANKONVENTIONAL in Ancona where we share with each other.

-Q.03Large-Scale Vision — How do you approach designing a piece meant to live with someone permanently from concept to multiple sessions?
+Q.03Large-Scale Vision — How do you approach designing a piece meant to live with someone permanently?

 I think that a large-scale tattoo should dress the body.
 I tend to have a symmetrical approach and try to coordinate and balance everything as much as possible.
 I find a lot of help looking at Japanese irezumi tradition.
 With large-scale work across multiple sessions, the challenge is, more than technical, relational.